-This article explains how to configure the Box connector for the SaaS Security API policy for your account and create rules that use this connector in the Data Protection Policy.
+This article explains how to configure the Box connector for the SaaS Security API policy for your account and create rules that use this connector in the Data Protection or Threat Protection Policy.

 Create the connector for the Box tenant for your organization.
 Then define rules in the Data Protection policy that include the Box connector and define that files that are scanned and inspected.
 You can create a single Box connector for each tenant.